jitbit/AspNetSaml/README.md

 	if (samlResponse.IsValid()) //all good
 	{
 		//WOOHOO!!! the user is logged in
-		username = samlResponse.GetNameID();
+		var username = samlResponse.GetNameID(); //let's get the username

 		//user has been authenticated
-		//put your code here, like set a cookie or something...
+		//now call context.SignInAsync() for ASP.NET Core
 		//or call FormsAuthentication.SetAuthCookie() for .NET Framework
-		//or call context.SignInAsync() for ASP.NET Core
-		//or do something else
+		//or do something else, like set a cookie or something...

+		//FOR EXAMPLE this is how you sign-in a user in ASP.NET Core 3,5,6,7 return context.SignInAsync(new ClaimsPrincipal(
+			new ClaimsIdentity(
+				new[] { new Claim(ClaimTypes.Name, username) },
+				CookieAuthenticationDefaults.AuthenticationScheme)));
 	}
 }
 ```

-# Reading more attributes from the provider
+# Bonus: reading more attributes from the provider

 SAML providers usually send more data with their response: username, first/last names etc. Here's how to get it: